monkey5an/tw-player-notes/content/05-items/petros-puzzlebox.md

 >"Before you can learn about your armor, you must understand your tools.
 As in all things, the key lies in harmony.
 Only thus will you reveal my gift." <br />  *—**A**rnogast*
 >

-To solve this riddle, Steam must use his Magical Tinkering feature to set each of the three keys ringing at a different pitch so that together they play a chord.

-Within the box are fragments of a ***Chem Maintenance Manual***, written in a strange, glyph-based language.
-(Or perhaps the box contains a map that leads to where the fragments are stored, along with Petro's strange theories about the origins of the Gods and Banes.)

-The box also contains a gift from Petro, an [All-Purpose Tool \(+2\)](https://dndbeyond.com/magic-items/all-purpose-tool).